RTBHOUSE/mimuw-lab2024L/lab03/README.md

 ### 5.4 Provide endpoint for the `MessageDao.count()` operation mapped to the HTTP GET method.

-The method is already implemented using UDF (User Defined Function) written in lua.
-Just provide the endpoint in the `NosqlResource` class.
+The method is already implemented using UDF (User Defined Function) written in lua (`lab03/nosql/src/main/resources/udf/count.lua`), and registered in the `MessageDao` class.
+Just provide a proper endpoint, which invokes the method in the `NosqlResource` class.

 ### 5.5 Fix the implementation for the increment operation